US Dollar Value Measured Three Different Ways

 2016: The euro rose to $1.13 on February 11 as the Dow fell into a stock market correction.
 It fell further to $1.11 on June 25.
 This happened the day after the United Kingdom voted to leave the European Union.
 Traders thought uncertainty surrounding the vote would weaken the European economy.
 Later on, the markets calmed down after realizing that Brexit would take years.
 It allowed the euro to rise to $1.13 in August.
 Not long after, the euro fell to its 2016 low of $1.04 on December 20, 2016.

 2017: By May, the euro had risen to $1.09.
 Investors left the dollar for the euro due to allegations of connections between President Trump's administration and Russia.
 By then end of the year, the euro had risen to $1.1979.

-The dollar's value is usually in sync with demand for Treasury notes.
-The Treasury Department sells notes for a fixed interest rate and face value.
-Investors bid at a Treasury auction for more or less than the face value, and can resell them on a secondary market.
-High demand means investors pay more than face value, and accept a lower yield.
+The dollar's value is in sync with demand for Treasury notes.
+The U.S. Department of the Treasury sells notes for a fixed interest rate and face value.
+Investors bid at a Treasury auction for more or less than the face value and can resell them on a secondary market.
+High demand means investors pay more than face value and accept a lower yield.
 Low demand means investors pay less than face value and receive a higher yield.
-That's why a high yield means low dollar demand until the yield goes high enough to trigger renewed dollar demand.
+A high yield means low dollar demand until the yield goes high enough to trigger renewed dollar demand.

 2009: The dollar fell as the yield rose from 2.15% to 3.28%.

 2013: The dollar weakened slightly, as the yield on the 10-year Treasury rose from 1.86% in January to 3.04% by December 31.

 2014: The dollar strengthened through the year, as the yield on 10-year Treasury fell from 3% in January to 2.17% by year-end.

 2015: The dollar strengthened in January, as the 10-year Treasury yield fell from 2.12% in January to 1.68% in February.
 The dollar weakened as the yield rose to 2.28% in May.
 It ended the year at 2.24%.